Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions: Conclusion

 Chapter 4 in \cite{zezula:06} discusses algorithms for approximate similarity search based on a traditional metric tree, equipped with $1$-Lipschitz decision functions, but employing agressive pruning, either randomized or deterministic.
 Even here, our proof does not seem to be readily transferable.
 Indeed, it is based on the basic premise that {\em every bin meeting the $\ve$-neighbourhood of the query point needs to be examined in a deterministic fashion}.
 A randomized algorithm, on the contrary, avoids opening bins which are deemed unlikely to contain relevant datapoints.
 Experiments confirm that some of the algorithms in question perform up to 300 times faster than the corresponding algorithms for exact search using the same indexing structure ({\em loc.cit.}), and provide a circumstantial evidence that the situation here is indeed fundamentally different and possibly not amenable to the same methods of analysis.

-Where does this leave us?
-In the opinion of the referee, \begin{quote} ``...the present lower bound proof might be too specific to the model (as opposed to the actual problem).'' \end{quote} The first part of the statement, at least for the time being, appears to be well-founded.
-It is however less clear whether the curse of dimensionality conjecture for the Hamming cube is the only theoretical lens possible through which to regard the ``the actual problem'' of the curse of dimensionality.
-The model studied in the present article covers a rather wide class of popular indexing schemes and obtains superpolynomial lower bounds on their performance within mathematically exacting standards of statistical learning.
-While the setting of artificially high-dimensional synthetic i.i.d. data fed to the scheme is not realistic either, our results still provide a better insight in how these particular schemes do function.
+While the setting of artificially high-dimensional synthetic i.i.d. data fed to a scheme is not realistic, our results provide a theoretical validation to the known simulation results on the poor performance in medium to high dimensions of metric-tree type indexing schemes, such as SS tree \cite{WJ} and SR tree \cite{KS}, on such data inputs.

-Indeed, most data practitioners seem to believe that the intrinsic dimension of real-life datasets does not exceed as few as perhaps seven or ten dimensions.
+Some data practitioners believe that the intrinsic dimension of real-life datasets does not exceed as few as perhaps seven or ten dimensions.
 A deeper understanding of underlying geometry of workloads and its interplay with compleixty is called for in order to learn to detect and use this low dimensionality efficiently, and asymptotic analysis of algorithm performance in an artificial setting of very high dimensions is contributing towards this goal.